Dan Vinkovetsky, formerly Danny Danko of High Times, is a prominent author, podcaster, and influencer with strong New Jersey ties.

 While he didn’t anticipate the overregulation of the industry, “that’s a small price to pay when you remember the harms of prohibition and people getting locked up in jail,” Vinkovetsky noted.

-He is a big fan of the Boston Freedom Rally cannabis protest on the Boston Common by the Massachusetts State House.
-In addition, Vinkovetsky has been to many protests, including the annual cannabis protest in New York City, noting Redman performed one year.
-Vinkovetsky spoke at the most recent parade that celebrated the passage of adult-use New York legalization and the hope of federal reform.
+Danny Danko is a big fan of the Boston Freedom Rally cannabis protest on the Boston Common by the Massachusetts State House.
+In addition, Vinkovetsky has been to many protests.
+That includes the annual cannabis protest in New York City, noting Redman performed one year.
+Vinkovetsky spoke at the most recent parade celebrating New York legalization and the hope of federal reform.

 Vinkovetsky would like to see those most harmed by the War on Drugs benefit from legalization.
 He is especially passionate about the need for record expungement, social equity in licensing, and homegrow.